Akashphalke0075/shell-script-p/README.md

 * cat (command use to read the content of the file)

-*
-rmdir (to delete directory)
+* rmdir (to delete directory)

 rm  (delete file)

 * mv (rename the file")

-*
-sudo su -  ( change from normal user to root user #) -sudo command gives administrative task access
+* sudo su -  ( change from normal user to root user #)
+-sudo command gives administrative task access
-- only root user has administrative permissions
+-only root user has administrative permissions

 * pwd  (present working directory)